hujhax/austin-improv-wiki/Wafflefest.md

 ![[Wafflefest Logo.png|The WaffleFest logo; a variation on the Hideout logo.]]
 ![[Wafflefest ad.jpg|A promotional image for WaffleFest 2012.]]
 ## Summary
 WaffleFest is a three-day festival that takes place the second weekend of November at [[The Hideout Theatre]].
-It includes local acts from all the improv theaters in town, as well as an all-star *[[Shows/Maestro]]*.
+It includes local acts from all the improv theaters in town, as well as an all-star *[[Shows/Maestro|Maestro]]*.

 WaffleFest also offers festival-goers all the free waffles they can eat, with a variety of toppings.
 Thus their tagline, "all the waffles and improv comedy you can eat".

 ## History
-The first WaffleFest was organized by [[Performers/Sean Hill]], and it was just a two-day event, occurring on 11/8 and 11/9/02.
+The first WaffleFest was organized by [[Performers/Sean Hill|Sean Hill]], and it was just a two-day event, occurring on 11/8 and 11/9/02.

 ## List of Wafflefests
 * [[WaffleFest 2002]]